sketchbuch/obsidian-knowledge-base/Software/Apps/FFmpeg.md

 # FFmpeg

-A [cross-platform solution](https://ffmpeg.org/) to record, convert audio and video.
+A [cross-platform solution](https://ffmpeg.org/) to record/convert audio and video.

 ---